bwalk34/ELKstackproject/README.md

 Only the jump box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:

-Add whitelisted IP addresses:

-My Local Machine's Public IP Address...
+My Local Machine's Public IP Address

-Machines within the network can only be accessed by SSH (Port 22) and HTTP (Port 80).
+Machines within the network can only be accessed by SSH (Port 22) and HTTP (Port 80)

 Which machine did you allow to access your ELK VM?
 Jump box machine